sebastianmenze/Processing-and-analysis-of-large-ADCP-datasets/Processing and analysis of vessel mounted and lowered ADCP data.md

 To start the processing, generate a working directory and store the CTD cnv files in and extra folder `workingfolder/CTD`.
 Now also create the folders `workingfolder/checkpoints`, `workingfolder/proc`, `workingfolder/processed` and `workingfolder/raw`.
 Store the L-ADCP data (files such as `sta0032_MLADC000.000`) in `workingfolder/raw`.

 To constrain the current profile solution we use the VM-ADCP in the upper layers and bottom echoes for the lower layers.
-Therefore load the VM-ADCP data netcdf file and save them in a format readable for the  LDEA software:
+Therefore load the VM-ADCP data netcdf file and save them in a format readable for the  LDEA software, into the "proc" folder:

 ```Matlab
 addpath(genpath('C:\Users\a5278\Documents\MATLAB\matlab_functions'))